shravan-kuchkula/GDPEduc/Paper/Report.md

 -   **Country** - Country name.
 -   **GDP** - Gross Domestic Product in millions of US dollars.

-Both these data sets are merged based on the matching country code to facilate with the analysis.
+Both these data sets are merged based on the matching country code to facilitate with the analysis.

 Cleaning the data sets
 ----------------------